 The Admissions Office is on the first floor of Dooley Hall.
 Once you enter, walk straight towards Our Lady's Chapel (as is our tradition, please do not step on the School Seal on the ground!) and turn left.
 The Admissions Office is the first door on the left.
 Ask for Mr. Mike Hanagan, who will introduce you to your freshman guide.

 The Gonzaga school day runs from 8:10 am until 2:45 pm.
 Please arrive at the Gonzaga Admissions office at 8:00 am.
 Visitors who arrive to campus before 7:30 am will not be able to access the school because of our security protocols, so please do your best to arrive at the Admissions Office at 8:00 am.
 At 2:45 pm, your host will bring you back to the Admissions Office.
 Please confirm with your parents, when they drop you off, if they will meet you at the Admissions Office or elsewhere on campus.
+The Admissions Office closes at 3:30, so you will need to be picked up before that time.

 Follow the Gonzaga dress code: dress pants (any color) and belt, collared shirt (any color and tucked into your pants), dress shoes and dress socks (no white socks)